prashanthag/webDevelopment/projects/capstone/heroku_sample/starter/README.md

     ```
     source setup.sh
     ```
 - To run the tests, there are two ways of running this project.
-Before this you need to clear database and run the test case otherwise you get some test cases getting failed
+Before this you need to clear database mentioned in setup.sh and run the test case otherwise you get some test cases might getting failed when you run second time

+    - import file ```udacity-fsnd-capstone.postman_collection.json``` in postman and run test cases

     - By python unittest

         ```bash
         python3 test_app.py
         ```

-    - import file ```udacity-fsnd-capstone.postman_collection.json``` in postman and run test cases